RhetTbull/osxphotos/README.md

 ** Templating System **

+Several options, such as --directory, allow you to specify a template which will be rendered to substitute template fields with values from the photo.
+For example, '{created.month}' would be replaced with the month name of the photo creation date. e.g. 'November'.
+The general format for a template is '{TEMPLATE_FIELD[,[DEFAULT]]}'.
+The ',' and DEFAULT value are optional.
+If TEMPLATE_FIELD results in a null (empty) value, the default is '_'.
+You may specify an alternate default value by appending ',DEFAULT' after template_field. e.g. '{title,no_title}' would result in 'no_title' if the photo had no title.
+You may include other text in the template string outside the {} and use more than one template field, e.g. '{created.year} - {created.month}' (e.g. '2020 - November').

 With the --directory and --filename options you may specify a template for the export directory or filename, respectively.
 The directory will be appended to the export path specified in the export DEST argument to export.
 For example,